Jambon

 Jambons (from French jambon 'ham'; siamban, /ga/) are square pastries filled with cheese and chunks of ham.
-They are a deli item popular in Ireland and parts of the UK.
+They are a deli item popular in Ireland.

+History

 The product emerged during the 1990s as part of a broader movement towards "food to go".
-The multinational bakery company Délifrance claims to have adapted and launched the jambon as a new product in the Irish market in 1997.
+The multinational bakery company Délifrance says that it adapted and launched the jambon as a new product in the Irish market in 1997.

 Twenty million jambons were purchased by Irish consumers in 2020.
 Following the trend of meat-free sausage rolls, vegan jambons have also been available since 2020.
 These pastries are produced in a similar manner, using meat substitutes and cheese analogues for the filling.

 Jambons are known in France as paniers feuilletés au jambon et au fromage (puff pastry baskets with ham and cheese).

 On March 19, 2021, Jambons Limited registered a trademark in Ireland for 'Jambons'.
-The trademark covers two images of text of the word 'Jambons'.
+The trademark covers two images of the word 'Jambons'.
 Jambons Limited also registered another 'Jambons' trademark in the United Kingdom on October 8, 2021.